 Keep up with Pho Can Tho on Facebook.

-Calde de Queso is a traditional queso soup said to have originated from Sonora, Mexico.
+El Indio is a colorful place to enjoy authentic Calde de Queso, a traditional queso soup said to have originated from Sonora, Mexico.

 Onions, potatoes, chilies, and a decent helping of queso fresco are combined to create a thin, flavorful chicken broth.
 The melted cheese creates a dumpling-like texture.

 Keep up with El Indio Restaurant on Facebook.